 The 40mm lens allows for 5X optical magnification and 8X zoom magnification, allowing you to target objects and animals from up to 656 feet while also adjusting the field of view.
 Plus, the infrared illuminator allows you to move between nine different brightness adjustments, which is key for setting the infrared level to suit the lighting conditions.

-Things to Consider Before Buying a Night-Vision Monocular
+Things to Consider Before Buying the Best Night-Vision Monoculars

 Magnification: Magnification for a set of night vision monoculars ranges from 1X (which magnifies an image 100 percent over what you see with the naked eye) to up to 6X (600 percent magnification).
 Whether it's a monocular or set of binoculars, most people tend to choose the highest magnification they can afford.
 This is a mistake when it comes to night-vision monoculars.
 Yes, a 6X monocular will allow you to spot targets three football fields away, but you may not be able to get a full view of any animal at closer distances 100 to 200 feet away.